piano-miles/SPANet/README.md

-Once training is complete, you may evaluate a network on a testing dataset by running `spanet.test` with a path to your previously trained network and a file on which to evaluate on.
+Once training is complete, you may evaluate a network on a testing dataset by running `spanet.test` with a path to your previously trained network and a file on which to evaluate.

 For example, after running the previous training run on `ttbar_example`, you can evaluate the network again on the example dataset by running.